deekshameshram777/Ansible-Automation-Azure/README.md

 ### Step 2: Run the Shell Script:

-Create a shell script (update_tags_script.sh) that will read the CSV file and update the tags on the specified Azure resources.
-This script uses the Azure CLI (az) to interact with Azure resources.
+* Create a shell script (update_tags_script.sh) that will read the CSV file and update the tags on the specified Azure resources.
+This script uses the Azure CLI (az) to interact with Azure resources. <br />
-The script parses the CSV file and calls the Ansible Playbook to apply the tags.
-Use the below command to run the shell script-
+* The script parses the CSV file and calls the Ansible Playbook to apply the tags.
+Use the below command to run the shell script- <br />

 ./update_tags_script.sh

 ### Notes on the Script:
 * The script logs into Azure using the VM's Managed Identity (az login --identity).
 If running the script outside of an Azure VM, you can authenticate using a Service Principal (az login --service-principal -u <appId> -p <password> --tenant <tenantId>). <br />
-The script loops through the CSV file, reading the ResourceName, Environment, and Owner fields, and applies those as tags to the Azure resources using the az resource tag command.
+* The script loops through the CSV file, reading the ResourceName, Environment, and Owner fields, and applies those as tags to the Azure resources using the az resource tag command.

 ### Step 3: Ansible Playbook:
-You can use an Ansible playbook to run the shell script (update_tags_script.sh) and automate the process.
+* You can use an Ansible playbook to run the shell script (update_tags_script.sh) and automate the process. <br />
-Use the below command to run the created playbook (Update_Azure_Resource_Tags_Playbook.yml) -
+* Use the below command to run the created playbook (Update_Azure_Resource_Tags_Playbook.yml) - <br />

 ansible-playbook Update_Azure_Resource_Tags_Playbook.yml